Priyansh-Kedia/CustomCamera/README.md

 The continuous frames of the camera can be received in the callback `onCameraFrameReceived` which has the current bitmap.

+### Contributions
+- Fork the repo
+- Create a new branch and make changes
+- Push the code to the branch and make a PR! +1

 ### Found this library useful? :heart: